fukamachi/clack/README.markdown

-# Clack - Web server Interface for Common Lisp
+# Clack - Web Application Environment for Common Lisp

-Clack is a Web server Interface for Common Lisp inspired by Python's WSGI and Ruby's Rack.
+Clack is a Web Application Environment for Common Lisp inspired by Python's WSGI and Ruby's Rack.
+Your awesome framework should base on this.

 Now works on Hunchentoot only.